lydian/ask_tsai/README.md

 * Add Question
 * List Questions (All/by Category)
 * Add Vote
+* My Dashboard

 ## Todo
-* Self Dashboard
-* Send email if subscribed questions is answered or achieve vote goal
+* Send email if subscribed questions are answered or achieve vote goal
 * Share question on Facebook